Gokul-Techwriter/technical-writing-portfolio/troubleshooting-guides/zoom-desktop-troubleshooting-guide.md

 | 1.0 | February 14, 2026 | Gokul S Anand | Initial draft created |
 | 1.1 | February 14, 2026 | Gokul S Anand | Updated troubleshooting workflow; improved escalation process; corrected technical inaccuracies |

-Disclaimer: This troubleshooting guide is created as a technical writing portfolio sample, and this document is not affiliated with Zoom Video Communications, Inc.
+> ⚠ **Disclaimer:** This troubleshooting guide is created as a technical writing portfolio sample, and this document is not affiliated with Zoom Video Communications, Inc.

 ---